mhorod/chess/README.md

 Chess made as an assignment project for OOP course 2021/22

+Authors:
+- Michał Horodecki
+- Michał Pajda
+- Dominik Matuszek

 ## Installation
-Project is built with [Maven](https://maven.apache.org/)
+Project is built with [Maven](https://maven.apache.org/) Application requires Java 17 to run

 1. Clone the repository
 2. In the directory containing `pom.xml` run `mvn clean javafx:run`
 3. Alternatively you can run `app.Main` class from your IDE
-4. You can build the project with `mvn package` - this will create a jar file inside `target` directory
+4. You can build the project with `mvn package` or using provided script `./package.sh` - this will create a jar file inside `target` directory

 ## Changelog